apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServer.md

      1. SimpleEntityWriter mapper
         Each mapper writes a user-specified number of timeline entities with a user-specified size to the timeline server.
+SimpleEntityWrite is a default mapper of the performance test tool.

      2. JobHistoryFileReplay mapper
         Each mapper replays jobhistory files under a specified directory